 A. You will receive instant email confirmation when you sign up for a camp.

 Q. What forms of payment will you accept?

 A. Check, money order, cash, all major credit cards along with PayPal.
 At this time, we do not have capability for a shopping cart to sign up/pay for multiple camps at one time.
-Unfortunately, you need to sign up for each camp individually.
+Unfortunately, you need to sign up for each camp individually or email Kenny and he can add you to camps manually.
 If you choose cash at first day of camp, you can pay for all camps signed up for at one time.
 Or pay at the beginning of each camp signed up for.
 If you choose to pay on-line, each camp signed up for requires individual payment.
 Or you can email Kenny and he will send you an invoice with everything added together.
 We are working to remedy this and we apologize for the inconvenience.

 Q. Can my son come to your camp if he is 6 or 7 years old?

-A. Most likely no. Our camps are very fast paced and usually the youngest ages are around 8 or 9.
-But I will say maybe.
-You need to get pre-approval from Coach Eilmes.
+A. Our camps are very fast paced and usually the youngest ages are around 8 or 9.
+If you are interested and your son is 6 or 7, you should contact Coach Eilmes.
 You can call him at 509.863.4605.

 Q. What is your refund policy?